Racism in Australia: Asylum seekers

 Commentators such as writer Christos Tsiolkas have accused the Australian Government of racism in its approach to asylum seekers in Australia.
 Both major parties have supported a ban on asylum seekers who arrive by boat.
 For many years Australia operated the Pacific Solution, which included the relocation of asylum seekers arriving by boat in offshore detention centres on Manus and Nauru.
 Social justice advocates and international organisations such as Amnesty International have condemned Australia's policies, with one describing them as "an appeal to fear and racism".

 Anti-Semitism in Australia

 From 2013 to 2017 over 673 incidents of anti-Semitic behaviour were reported, with an increase of such incidents in recent years.
 Incidents include spitting, such as a woman in her 60s who was spat on after being called "Jewish scum".

 On 12 February 2025, there was widespread condemnation after a TikTok creator posted a video of two NSW Health workers at Bankstown Lidcombe Hospital appearing to brag about refusing to treat Israeli patients.
 The two nurses were immediately suspended pending an investigation.

+Islamophobia in Australia

+Incidents of Islamophobia in Australia have been associated with the First Gulf War, the move to introduce Halal certification in 2014, the announcement of the construction of a mosque and Islamic community centre in Bendigo, Victoria in 2014, Christchurch mosque shootings in 2019 and the Gaza war beginning in October 2023.